sahiba0915/ai-code-reviewer/README.md

 AI Code Reviewer lets you paste or upload code and get an AI‑generated review using a local Ollama model (default: `llama3`) via a simple chat‑style UI.

+## AI Model Architecture

+This project uses a local Large Language Model (LLM) to analyze code and generate review suggestions.
+The model runs locally using Ollama with models such as `llama3`.

+Using a local model provides several advantages:

+- **Privacy:** Source code stays on the developer’s machine and is not sent to external APIs.
+- **No API Costs:** The system does not depend on paid AI services.
+- **Offline Capability:** Once the model is downloaded, the tool can run without internet access.

+The architecture is designed to be **model-agnostic**, meaning the local model can be replaced with a hosted LLM API in production environments if needed.

 ## Prerequisites

 - **Node.js** (LTS recommended) for the frontend.